Bike Commuting 101: Rain Riding

 For short commutes in light rain, it’s possible to keep dry using a cape over street clothes.
 Capes are nice because they allow air flow underneath and they’re easy to take on and off.
 The downside is that they may not keep you completely dry in a heavy downpour, and they can act like a sail in a crosswind.
 Chaps are sometimes used as additional protection in conjunction with a cape.

 Longer commutes in heavy rain call for full rain suits made from waterproof, breathable fabrics.
-Cycling-specific rain suits aren’t necessary, though they provide a better fit on the the bike than standard, all-purpose rain suits.
+Cycling-specific rain suits aren’t necessary, though they provide a better fit on the bike than standard, all-purpose rain suits.
 To get the most from any breathable rain suit, layer underneath with wicking garments made from wool or modern technical fabrics.

 There are two opposing approaches to maintaining a rain bike.
 One is to set-up a rain-specific “beater” bike that’s only given minimal attention, the other is to carefully maintain a nicer bike to keep the water exposure from causing damage.
 I’ve used both approaches and I can’t say one is necessarily better than the other.

-The frequency and depth of maintenance required varies depending upon the bike and the person’s approach.
+The frequency and depth of maintenance required vary depending upon the bike and the person’s approach.
 At a bare minimum, the chain should be lubed well enough that it doesn’t rust and squeak.
 It’s also a good idea to keep an eye out for rust on other areas of the bike.
 If rust shows up, a little oil or grease will keep it from turning into something major.

 Rain accelerates wear on brakes, and water has a way of working itself into bearings, so it’s a good idea to check a rain bike’s brakes and bearings on a regular schedule.
 If you don’t maintain your own bike, it’s a good idea to drop by your local bike shop mid-season for a quick once-over.